The Marked · Chapter 5

 He stopped walking.
 He stood at the corner and extended his perception — not a skill, not a technique, just the act of paying attention to the Realm the way a hiker pays attention to the wind: direction, intensity, what it's carrying.

 The pressure was carrying something.
 Not a signal, not a message — a quality.
 The quality was despair.
-Not the human kind — not the specific, personal despair of a person in crisis, which had a flavor and a texture that Ren could identify because he had felt it himself and could recognize it the way you recognize a language you speak.
+Not the human kind, sharp and personal enough for Ren to recognize on sight.
 This despair was different.
 It was impersonal.
 Vast.
 Old.

 Ren's flatten held.
 His emotional output remained suppressed.
 But his body responded anyway — the hair on the back of his neck rising, the muscles in his shoulders tightening, the adrenal response firing before his conscious mind had finished categorizing what he was feeling.
 His body knew what his mind had not yet admitted: this was bigger than the map.